wavemaker/docs/learn/on-premise/upgrade/wme-migration.md

 ---
 ---

-To Upgrade the operating system os by migrating Data or for Disastor and recovery process users can follow below steps.
+To Upgrade the operating system os by migrating Data or for Disaster and recovery process users can follow below steps.

 ## Prerequisites